Meet YOLO26: next-gen vision AI.

 Ultralytics Platform enables deployment of YOLO models to dedicated endpoints in 43 global regions.
-Each endpoint is a single-tenant service with auto-scaling, a unique endpoint URL, and independent monitoring.
+Each endpoint is a single-tenant service with scale-to-zero behavior, a unique endpoint URL, and independent monitoring.

 Ultralytics Platform Model Deploy Tab With Region Map And Table